Sparkadelic177/InstagramClone/README.md

 ## Notes

-The images dont seem to show in the recycler view, bu the image exists.
-I had an error saying that clearText HTTP is permitted and I beleive that, that is the reason why I don't have image poping up at the recycler view.
+The images dont seem to show in the recycler view, but the images exists in the backend and the application does find it when querying for it.
+I had an error saying that clearText HTTP is permitted and thats probably the reason why I don't have any images poping up at the recycler view.

 ## Open-source libraries used